bloominstituteoftechnology/Data-Structures/README.md

 ![Image of a Heap in Array form](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d2/Heap-as-array.svg/603px-Heap-as-array.svg.png)

 ## Stretch Goals
-1. Add the following two methods to your Binary Search Tree class.
-Uncomment the last two tests in the `tests/binary-search-tree.test.js` file in order to test that your methods are working correctly.

-   * `depthFirstForEach(cb)` receives a callback function as a parameter.
-This method iterates over the binary search tree in [depth-first](https://en.wikipedia.org/wiki/Depth-first_search) order, applying the supplied callback function to each tree element in turn.
-   * `breadthFirstForEach(cb)` receives a callback function as a parameter.
-This method iterates over the binary search tree in [breadth-first](https://en.wikipedia.org/wiki/Breadth-first_search) order, applying the supplied callback function to each tree element in turn.

-2. Implement a [doubly-linked list](https://en.wikipedia.org/wiki/Doubly_linked_list) class that adheres to the following specification.
+1. Implement a [doubly-linked list](https://en.wikipedia.org/wiki/Doubly_linked_list) class that adheres to the following specification.
 Uncomment the tests in the `tests/doubly-linked-list.test.js` file in order to test your solution.

    * Consists of a `DoublyLinkedList` class and a `ListNode` class.
    * The `ListNode` class has the methods `insertAfter`, `insertBefore`, and `delete`.